grid reference TM 505 763Something we've got wrong about this establishment? Something more you think we should know about it? Please email us

-This large open plan lounge diner still retains a small public bar in one area.
+This large open plan lounge diner had a small public bar in one area.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)